-4.9.3 Mitigation measures - cumulative net PM10 and PM2.5 emissions
+4.10.3 Mitigation measures - cumulative net PM10 and PM2.5 emissions

-- 177. As discussed in previous sections (4.7.4), the assessment predicts virtually no net increase in emissions for the "with project" compared with the "do nothing" scenario. - 178.
-We are not convinced that this is realistic.
+- 206. As discussed in previous sections, the assessment predicts virtually no net increase in emissions for the "with project" compared with the "do nothing" scenario. - We are not convinced that this is realistic.
 Any net increase in particulate emissions should be offset because the airshed is effectively fully allocated.

-4.9.4 Summary of review - mitigation measures
+4.10.4 Summary of review - mitigation measures

-- We do not consider that mitigation has been adequately addressed by the NZTA Assessment or evidence.
+- 208. The proposed waterview tunnels will mitigate localised air quality effects through sectors 7 and 8.
+As noted in the assessment, removing surface traffic from heavily trafficked roads and discharge the same amount of contaminants from a ventilation exhaust (with sufficient height) results in much lower concentrations at ground level where people are most likely to be exposed. - 209.
+We do not consider that mitigation has been adequately addressed by the NZTA Assessment or evidence.
 We consider that: - Separation distances have not been assessed in any detail in the AEE, and we are not convinced that these are adequate in some locations. - Emissions of PM2.5 in the Oakley Creek valley (sector 9 and existing sections of SH20) should be mitigated. - Any net increase in PM2.5 as a result of the project should be offset.

-4.10 Consideration of Alternatives
+4.11 Consideration of Alternatives

-180. Alternatives are discussed in Section 11 of the NZTA Assessment.
+210. Alternatives are discussed in Section 11 of the NZTA Assessment.

-4.10.1 Alternative ventilation stack locations and alternative stack heights
+4.11.1 Alternative ventilation stack locations and alternative stack heights

-- 181. The location of the stack has been proposed based on consideration of a number of project constraints.
-It is noted that alternative ventilation stack locations would not be expected to significantly affect air quality impacts. - 182.
+- 211. The location of the stack has been proposed based on consideration of a number of project constraints.
+It is noted that alternative ventilation stack locations would not be expected to significantly affect air quality impacts. - 212.
 The proposed ventilation stack height is 25m.
 From an air quality perspective, higher is better.
-As stated in the assessment, "The basic principle of dispersion is that the greater the height of discharge above ground, the more effective the dispersion". - 183.
-However, there is some concern about the visual impact of the stack, and this needs to be balanced against the air quality risks. - 184.
+As stated in the assessment, "The basic principle of dispersion is that the greater the height of discharge above ground, the more effective the dispersion". - 213.
+However, there is some concern about the visual impact of the stack, and this needs to be balanced against the air quality risks. - 214.
 Limited sensitivity analysis has been presented in the Assessment which concluded that a 15m would have similar air quality impacts to a 25m stack.
-Modelling showed that the difference between the 15m and 25m stack moved the peak effects closed to the stack, but the difference in cumulative effects was predicted to be less than 1%. - 185.
-The assessment states that "To minimise the effects of the discharge from the stacks, it is best for the stacks to be taller than anything else that is (or might be) built close to it in the future." - 186.
-The implication is that a 25m height has been selected to 'future proof' the stack against the impacts of possible future buildings. - 187.
+Modelling showed that the difference between the 15m and 25m stack moved the peak effects closed to the stack, but the difference in cumulative effects was predicted to be less than 1%. - 215.
+The assessment states that "To minimise the effects of the discharge from the stacks, it is best for the stacks to be taller than anything else that is (or might be) built close to it in the future." - The implication is that a 25m height has been selected to 'future proof' the stack against the impacts of possible future buildings. - 217.
 Modelling of the 15m stack is presented as sensitivity analysis, with a number of limitations.
-It is not entirely clear whether it can be concluded from this modelling that a 15m stack would be acceptable in the current built environment, but may not be acceptable in future. - 188.
-The assessment does not appear to have considered other alternative stack heights (why not 30m, or 20m?) - 189.
-Discharges from the ventilation stacks during emergency (fire) conditions have not been specifically assessed, and should be considered in any evaluation of alternatives. - 190.
-We do not consider that alternative stack heights have been adequately considered as required by Schedule 2 of the RMA. - 191.
+It is not entirely clear whether it can be concluded from this modelling that a 15m stack would be acceptable in the current built environment, but may not be acceptable in future. - 218.
+The assessment does not appear to have considered other alternative stack heights (why not 30m, or 20m?) - 219.
+Discharges from the ventilation stacks during emergency (fire) conditions have not been specifically assessed, and should be considered in any evaluation of alternatives. - We do not consider that alternative stack heights have been adequately considered as required by Schedule 2 of the RMA. - 221.
 Dispersion modelling should be undertaken to evaluate the potential air quality effects of alternative stack heights.

-4.10.2 Tunnel Emissions Management
+4.11.2 Tunnel Emissions Management